- 2 medium tart apples, sliced

 - Preheat oven to 400°.
 Toss together first eight ingredients.
 Place 3/4 cup mixture on one half of each tortilla.
 Fold tortillas to close; secure with toothpicks.

 - Place on a baking sheet coated with cooking spray.
-Bake until golden brown, 13-18 minutes, turning over quesadillas halfway.
+Bake until golden brown, 13-18 minutes, turning halfway.
 Discard toothpicks.
 Serve with toppings as desired.
 Yield: 6 servings.

 "I was a little confused on how to cut the apples up (it specified sliced) but the dish was good.
 I wasn't sure how to approach putting the lettuce on it either so i just spread the sour cream on top of each slice then added the lettuce and topped with salsa.
 Good overall."